top of page

 Forget Matching - Find Flow

-When you stop trying to make everything line up, your space starts to breathe again.
+When you stop trying to make everything line up, your space starts to breathe again (and honestly, so do you).

 It becomes layered, not labeled.